GSA-TTS/identity-dev-docs/_pages/production.md

   **For OIDC integrations or SAML integrations sending signed requests:**

   1. Generate your new public/private keypair.
+Make sure the expiration is not more than 3 years as required by [NIST 800-57 Part 1 Rev. 5](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf).

   2. Upload your new public certificate in the Login.gov Portal production configuration for your application.

   3. Do **not** make **any other** changes on your end in your systems.
 Do **not** start using the new private key on your end.

-  4. Submit a Zendesk ticket to ask us to deploy your new public certificate to production.
+  4. Submit a [Zendesk ticket](https://zendesk.login.gov/hc/en-us/requests/new?ticket_form_id=5664085973908) to ask us to deploy your new public certificate to production.
 As a reminder, it can take up to 2 weeks for us to process any production configuration changes.

   5. Wait for us to confirm that your new certificate has been deployed to production.